NEWBORN SESSION INFORMATION

 Newborn Portraits 0-4 Weeks

-Although the optimum time is 10-14 days for the modern curled up sleeping newborn images, this does not mean we cannot get beautiful images for you to cherish of you little one or ones.
-I photograph children at any age.
+Although the optimum time is 10-14 days for the modern curled up sleeping newborn images, this does not mean we cannot get beautiful images for you to cherish of you little one or ones at this age.
+BAC Photography love to photograph babies at any age.

 3-12 Week Newborns